 by Candace Cheung, Court House News, October 6, 2023

-The organization said that the exposure to materials that made up the munitions — like black powder, red/white phosphorus and tear gas, among other hazardous materials — put nearby reefs and other ecosystems at risk, along with the island’s main aquifer in the north.
+The organization said that the exposure to materials that made up the munitions — like black powder, red/white phosphorus, and tear gas, among other hazardous materials — put nearby reefs and other ecosystems at risk, along with the island’s main aquifer in northern Guam.

 U.S. District Judge Frances M. Tydingco-Gatewood dismissed the suit in October 2022, finding Prutehi Litekyan did not have standing to dispute the submission of the application itself, as it was not a final agency action that could have triggered National Environmental Policy Act analysis.